aurelia/aurelia/docs/user-docs/router-lite/routing-lifecycle.md

 The `canLoad` method is called upon attempting to load the component.
 It allows you to determine if the component should be loaded or not.
 If your component relies on some precondition being fulfilled before being allowed to render, this is the method you would use.
-Note that the `canLoad` method can also be asynchronous.

 The component would be loaded if `true` (it has to be `boolean` `true` ) is returned from this method.
 To disallow loading the component you can return `false`.